 2. NIYAMA [ Tarot 3, 4 ] - Saucha, Santosha, Tapas, Swadhyaya and Ishwara Pranidhana

-RAJA-Yoga has a kind of moral as its basis - and the study of the holy scriptures.
-Practices besides a change of lifestyle and of nutrition are singing of special mantrams!
+So the Ashtanga-Yoga has a kind of moral as its basis together with the study of the holy scriptures.
+Practices besides a change of lifestyle and of nutrition are the singing of special mantras.

-The Hatha Yoga Pradipika mentions these steps in 'Asanas 16,17' too.
+The Hatha Yoga Pradipika mentions the above steps in 'Asanas 16,17'. and explains the Raja - Yoga.

 3. ASANA : Body-exercises like in Hatha-Yoga, the beginnings of Tai Chi Chuan or the first steps of KungFu-Training [ Tarot 5, 6 ]